- GAP 200.300, Service Center Administration

 Oversight of Service Centers is the responsibility of Cost Reimbursement & Analysis and the appropriate Management Centers.

 Service Centers are organizational units that provide and bill for specific technical or administrative services and occasionally related goods (all of which are hereafter referred to as “services”) primarily for the benefit and convenience of Duke University and Health System faculty, staff and students.
 Services to external users may be provided in accordance with specific guidelines (see Section VIII).

 Service Centers charge the user directly for these services using rates based on costs incurred.
 There are a few different types and treatments of Service Centers at Duke.

 Research Service Centers

-Service Centers in the School of Medicine and Provost Area, formerly referred to as “shared resources”, provide scientific and technical services that do not represent the major purpose of the generating department.
+Service Centers in the School of Medicine, Provost Area, and DUHS, also referred to as “shared resources”, provide scientific and technical services that do not represent the major purpose of the generating department.
 They can provide services not only to their own department but to others as well.
 Examples include an electron microscope or an instrumentation shop.